Aug 29, 2020

 website)

-Following the original black-vinyl pressing, the next came up was the picture-disc edition, subtitled SPRINGSTEEN SUMMER '85 printed on the leather-like sticker that is glued on the clear plastic bag holding four discs.
+Following the original black-vinyl pressing, the next that came up was the picture-disc edition, subtitled SPRINGSTEEN SUMMER '85, printed on the leather-like sticker glued on the clear plastic bag holding four discs.
 Strangely, the bag depicts multiple wavy lines (at least three variations in wave color, yellow, red, and light blue), which makes it hard to see picture discs inside.
 My purchase log recorded that I bought a copy (the yellow one), right in the summer of 1985 (1985/08/23), at the aforementioned imported record shop in Kyoto (Part 1; BTW, back in 1985, a copy of this set was quite expensive).
 The four picture discs were made from stampers that were different from those used for pressing the original vinyls since hand-etched matrix numbers don't match up between the two (black vinyl, BS 1 to BS 7; picture disc, TT 1A to TT 1G; note that SIDE 8 is blank without matrix codes on both versions).
 This clearly indicates that the picture-disc set is not a reissue of the original but a pirate pressing.
 Each picture disc has "PRINTED IN AUSTRALIA" printed on both sides, even though the original is believed to be Swedish origin.

 SIDE 7 matrix inscriptions look double on the clear vinyl